Parking at the Baltimore Cruise Port

 - Oversized Parking

 - American Express

 The Baltimore Cruise Port is located in Baltimore, Maryland at Locust Point.
 It is a mere 10 minute ride from the BWI Airport and only a few minutes from the Inner Harbor.
 You can also get to Washington and Annapolis within an hour by road from the Baltimore Cruise Port.
 The Baltimore Cruise Port is just off of 1-95 and is a converted 65,000 square foot warehouse with a new and improved parking lot and dredging that can accommodate large ships.
 The Baltimore Cruise Port is over 300 years old and when Whetstone Point was made as the official entry point, 5 smaller ports emerged to form what is known today as the Baltimore Cruise Port.
 The port has expanded to over 3,400 waterfront acres and 45 miles of shoreline to date.

-Great hotels such as the Four Seasons hotel, Pier 5 Hotel, Hyatt Regency Hotel and many others are all accessible from the Baltimore cruise port.
+Great hotels such as the Baltimore Four Seasons, Pier 5 Baltimore, Baltimore Inner Harbor Hotel and many others are all accessible from the Baltimore cruise port.
 Baltimore offers great night life with restaurants, bars and night clubs open until the late hours of the night.

 Baltimore is famous for its crab cakes.
 Try the real deal at Pierpoint Restaurant.
 Or go for tapas of the Mediterranean variety at Pazo.
 If you want to try steamed mussels, they are excellent at Bertha's or for more Mediterranean-inspired fare, there is Greek-inspired Black Olive, known for amazing seafood.
 All of the restaurants are located in the foodie-centric area of Fell's Point.

 Attractions & Entertainment